activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 ## Rollback journal and 2PL

 In this mode, locks are used to implement isolation.
-Locks are coarse-grained and apply to the entire database.
-Locks permit simultaneous readers to co-exist, but writers block readers and other writers.
+The locks acquired are coarse-grained and apply to the entire database.
+The locks permit simultaneous readers from concurrent transactions to co-exist, but writers from one transaction block readers and other writers from other concurrent transactions.

 <div><img src="/public/images/locks.svg"></div>